zinzloun/THM_WriteUP/README.md

     + /robots.txt: contains 21 entries which should be manually viewed.
     ...

-Inspecting http://www.holo.live/robots.txt I found nothting, then I tried for the other sub-domains. dev is not found, but admmin reveals interesting information:
+Inspecting http://www.holo.live/robots.txt I found nothting, then I tried for the other sub-domains. admmin reveals interesting information:

     User-agent: *
     Disallow: /var/www/admin/db.php
     Disallow: /var/www/admin/dashboard.php
     Disallow: /var/www/admin/supersecretdir/creds.txt

-Of course the access to the directory is forbidden.
+Of course the access to the supersecretdir directory is forbidden.

 Insepcting the source code for the application I found an interesting url parameter used to load images: view-source:http://dev.holo.live/talents.php